SummaryRead the full fact sheet

 Self-help for survivor reactions

-If you are experiencing survivor reactions to a traumatic event:
+If you are experiencing survivor reactions to a traumatic event there are a number of things you can do to help yourself.

-- Talk to supportive people who will not express judgement.
+- Talk to supportive people who will not judge you.
 Explaining your emotions may help you to step back and get things into perspective.

-- Don't try to talk yourself out of your reactions – accept them and try to understand them, but be aware that logical thinking may not help in overcoming an emotional response to a traumatic event.
+- Don't try to talk yourself out of your reactions – accept them, try to understand them and give yourself time for them to fade, but be aware that logical thinking may not help in overcoming an emotional response to a traumatic event.

 - Accept that you are ‘only human’.
 All anyone can do in an emergency is what the situation allows.

 - Try not to compare yourself with others – everyone is different.
-Instead, try to evaluate your situation on its own merits.
+Instead, try to evaluate your situation on its own merits and don’t expect more of yourself than you can do.

 - Don't try to ‘work off’ guilt by setting high standards of achievement as it rarely eases feelings of unworthiness.
 Instead, try to confront what is driving your feelings.